Naios/WIde/Readme.md

    	>
    	> 0x400      = UNIT_FLAG_LOOTING

-	*If you want more enums to be supported add it to the entities bundle an pullrequest your changes.*
+	*If you want more enums to be supported add it to the entities bundle and pullrequest your changes.*

 Use `help ${commnand}` or just `help` to get further information.
 After your work is done use `shutdown` to exit the osgi enviroment.